Hosting Friendsgiving requires a mash-up of multiple skills — hostess, conductor, moderator, and innovator.

 Will they be sitting or standing while waiting for dinner?

 Consider where they might be unclear or where they might get caught.
-Things don’t need to be perfect, but you might be able to fix some of the gridlock by doing small things.
+Things don’t need to be perfect, but you might be able to fix some of the gridlocks by doing small things.

-- Such as leaving a closet open so people can see where their coat goes.
+- Leave a closet open so people can see where their coat goes.

-- Moving a small table closer to the door with drinks on it.
+- Move a small table closer to the door with drinks on it.

-- Setting out glassware so that guests don’t need to look through the cabinets.
+- Set out glassware so that guests don’t need to look through the cabinets.